 Conducting engagements include Birtwistle’s The Minotaur for ROH, Covent Garden, Cosi fan tutte, Carmen and Glanert’s Caligula ENO and concert performances with the London Philharmonic, Philharmonia, CBSO, RLPO, BBC Symphony, BBC Scottish Symphony, BBC National Orchestra of Wales, Scottish Chamber Orchestra, Birmingham Contemporary Music Group, Netherlands Chamber Orchestra, DSO Berlin and at the BBC Proms with both BBC NOW and Britten Sinfonia.
 He opened the 2012 Aldeburgh Festival with performances of Oliver Knussen’s Where the Wild Things Are and Higglety Pigglety Pop! in celebration of the composer’s 60th birthday.

-Ryan Wigglesworth will conduct the premiere of his first opera The Winter’s Tale for English National Opera, directed by Rory Kinnear, in February 2017 and in May 2017 his latest orchestral commission will be premeiered by the Royal Concertgebouw Orchestra, also under his baton.
+Most recently Ryan Wigglesworth conducted the premiere of his first opera The Winter’s Tale for English National Opera, directed by Rory Kinnear, in February 2017 and in May 2017 his latest orchestral commission was premeiered by the Royal Concertgebouw Orchestra, also under his baton.
+He opened the 2017 Aldeburgh Festival with performances of A Midsummer Night’s Dream to celebrate the 50th anniversary of Snape Maltings Concrt Hall.

 Born in Yorkshire, he studied at New College, Oxford and the Guildhall School of Music & Drama.
 Between 2007-9 he was a Lecturer at Cambridge University where he was also a Fellow of Corpus Christi College.